MateoGlzAlon/documentation-crowdfunding-fontys-project/docs/System architecture/Intro.md

 - **Presentation Layer**: Handled by a Single-Page Application (SPA) built with React, offering users an interactive interface for project creation, funding, and browsing.
 - **Business Logic Layer**: Managed by a back-end API built with Spring Boot, responsible for processing user requests, managing business rules, and interacting with data services.
 - **Data Access Layer**: A relational database (MySQL) that stores all system data, including users, projects, and transactions.
-- **External Systems**: Integrated services such as third-party email systems for notifications and payment gateways for processing transactions.

 ## Key Features of the Architecture